whysush/reel-analyst/README.md

 - analyzes the current reel
 - dispatches an `arrowdown` keydown to advance to the next one
-- waits for the url to change, settles for ~1.5s, then repeats
+- waits for the url to change, settles briefly, then repeats

 single-reel mode just analyzes whatever is on screen and stops.